Betty Ford: State dinners

 The Fords host Queen Elizabeth II and her husband the Duke of Edinburgh in the President's Dining Room during a 1976 state visit.

 Despite the brevity of her husband's presidency (roughly two and a half years), he hosted 33 state dinners, the fifth most state dinners of any United States president.
 The first of these came only a week into Ford's presidency, hosting King Hussein of Jordan on August 16, 1974.
 Once she became first lady, it fell to Ford to arrange this already-scheduled dinner.
 She found out of this upcoming dinner and her responsibility for planning it through a phone call she received within 24-hours after her husband's swearing-in as president.
 As previously mentioned, the Fords had hosted a state dinner for King Hussein months earlier, during Gerald Ford's vice presidency, on March 12, 1974, after president Nixon asked then-Vice President Ford to take over for him in hosting a planned dinner for the King.
 At the first state dinner that she arranged as first lady, Ford revived dancing as an activity of White House state dinners.
 The Nixons had previously removed dancing from the state dinners during Nixon's presidency.
 At the state dinners of the Ford presidency, the president and first lady always led off the dancing, and dancing often lasted beyond midnight.

-The Fords opted to have an eclectic array of guests at their state dinners, including notable celebrities from the entertainment industry.
+The Fords opted to have eclectic array of guests at their state dinners, including notable celebrities from the entertainment industry.
 The Fords' children often also attended the dinners they hosted.